hsahu615/Boston_ML_Heroku/README.md

 ## About
 This project is based on Boston house price prediction dataset, the aim of this project is to predict price of houses in Boston, US based on 13 features.
-I used Linear Regression algorithm to solve this project.
+I used Linear Regression algorithm to solve this project.And deployed on Heroku platform.
 The main libraries which has been used are:

 - sklearn
 - statsmodels